oe2lsp/SDR-Buffer/README.md

 	- starting and stopping openwebrx for replay
 	- symlinks to waterfall data for each band
 - openwebrx
- (patched so that it listen to bash parameters instead of static config file)
+ (patched so that it listens to bash parameters instead of static config file)
 - reverse proxy as entry point  (nginx)

 the binary files and scripts are located in /opt/save